 - Width of the quiet zone at both ends of the barcode.
-If the value is zero, it will be replaced by a default value which is calculated from the frame size.
+If the value is zero, the quiet zone width will be estimated automatically.

 - The size of the rectangle in which bar codes are searched.
 If size is undefined (either width or height is NAN), barcodes are searched in the whole image.
 Otherwise the region of interest is determined by size and frame.